awsdocs/amazon-comprehend-developer-guide/doc_source/how-sentiment.md

 +  [BatchDetectSentiment](https://docs.aws.amazon.com/comprehend/latest/APIReference/API_BatchDetectSentiment.html)
 +  [StartSentimentDetectionJob](https://docs.aws.amazon.com/comprehend/latest/APIReference/API_StartSentimentDetectionJob.html)

-The operations return the most likely sentiment for the text as well as the scores for each of the sentiments\.
+The operations return the most likely sentiment for the text and the scores for each of the sentiments\.
 The score represents the likelihood that the sentiment was correctly detected\.
 For example, in the example below it is 95 percent likely that the text has a `Positive` sentiment\.
 There is a less than 1 percent likelihood that the text has a `Negative` sentiment\.
 You can use the `SentimentScore` to determine if the accuracy of the detection meets the needs of your application\.

 The `DetectSentiment` operation returns an object that contains the detected sentiment and a [SentimentScore](https://docs.aws.amazon.com/comprehend/latest/APIReference/API_SentimentScore.html) object\.
 The `BatchDetectSentiment` operation returns a list of sentiments and `SentimentScore` objects, one for each document in the batch\.
 The `StartSentimentDetectionJob` operation starts an asynchronous job that produces a file containing a list of sentiments and `SentimentScore` objects, one for each document in the job\.